connorkapoor/windowspaceauction/README.md

 2. Login with:
    - Username: `admin`
    - Password: `windowspace`
-3. Once logged in, you can view and update the auction end time
+3. Once logged in, you can view and update the auction end time, clear bids, or reset the entire auction

 ## Deploying to Vercel